-After the scan is completed (or, after you open an existing audit project), summary results are displayed in the Static Analysis Results view and in the Project Summary view of the Fortify Audit perspective.
-The Analysis Evidence and Issue Auditing views are open, but do not contain any information until you select an issue from the Static Analysis Results view.
+After the scan is completed (or, after you open an existing audit project), summary analysis results are displayed in the Static Analysis Results view and in the Project Summary view of the Fortify Audit perspective.
+The Analysis Trace and Issue Auditing views are open, but do not contain any information until you select an issue from the Static Analysis Results view.

-View For more information, see Static Analysis Results (top left) "Static Analysis Results View" below Project Summary (top center) "Project Summary View" on page 36 Analysis Evidence (bottom left) "Analysis Evidence View" on page 40 Issue Auditing (bottom center) "Issue Auditing View" on page 42
+View/Tab More Information Static Analysis Results (top left) "Static Analysis Results View" on the next page Project Summary (top center) "Project Summary View" on page 48 Source Code (top center) Source Code Tab Analysis Trace (bottom left) "Analysis Trace View" on page 53 Issue Auditing (bottom center) "Issue Auditing View" on page 55

 You can also open audit-related views in other perspectives, such as the Java perspective or the C/C++ perspective, and rearrange the views.
-You might decide to use the audit views only, and stay within a customized development perspective.
+You might decide to use the audit views only and stay within a customized development perspective.